rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/git-rebase/git-rebase.md

 git rebase dev
 ```

+**In most regular day-to-day cases (i.e. when I am rebasing on top of master), the commands will be**

-In most regular cases, the `git rebase dev` command will be `git rebase master` as most of the cases on a regular day, I would have to rebase on top of master branch.
+`git rebase dev`
+`git rebase master`

+As most of the cases on a regular day, I would have to rebase on top of master branch.

+#### And then after rebasing, if you DON'T get any conflict, and `git status` shows `nothing to commit, working tree clean` - then just do a forced push of your branch

+`git push origin dev --force`

 **Let’s look at an example.
 While working on a branch named login, based on the master branch, one of your team members pushed some changes to master.
 You need these changes to finish the login feature in your branch.**